canchebagur/smr3851/README.md

 Some key features of the Nicla Vision board are the following:

-- **Microcontroller**: Dual 32-bit Arm® Cortex®-M7 running at 480 MHz and Cortex®-M4 running at 240 MHz microcontroller (STM32H747AII6), 2 MB of Flash, and 1 MB of RAM
+- **Microcontroller**: Dual 32-bit Arm® Cortex®-M7 running at 480 MHz and Cortex®-M4 running at 240 MHz microcontroller (STM32H747AII6), 2 MB of Flash, and 1 MB of RAM (same as the Portenta H7!)
 - **Connectivity**: Wi-Fi® and Bluetooth® Low Energy connectivity
 - **Onboard sensors**: 6-axis IMU, digital microphone, and distance sensor
 - **Onboard camera**: 2MP color camera